Rogue Trader Sniper Build Guide (Operative, Patch 1.6)

 Weapons

-Sniper rifles are the home weapon class for this build, and the 1.5 patch rebalanced them so the dedicated long-range slot pays off properly.
-A entity:sniper-rifle wants range, accuracy, and a crit profile the Operative kit can amplify, which is exactly what the class delivers.
+item:sniper-rifle is the home weapon class for this build.
+The 1.5 patch tuned them so the dedicated long-range slot pays off properly, and 1.6 left that tuning in place.
+A sniper rifle wants range, accuracy, and a crit profile the Operative kit can amplify, which is exactly what the class delivers.
 Pair the over-penetration of Piercing Shot with a sniper rifle and a single shot reaches enemies most ranged builds cannot even target.

 Other long-range precision weapons fill the same role when the situation calls for it.
 The build is about the firing pattern more than any one gun, so anything that rewards a single high-value shot over a spray works.
+For the full rundown of what to put in their hands, see our weapons guide.
 Keep your shooter at distance, out of melee, and let range and accuracy carry the fight.

 Yrliet: the canonical sniper

-entity:yrliet is this build wearing a face.
-She joins in Chapter 2 as an Aeldari Ranger locked into the entity:operative archetype, so the chassis is already half-built the moment she walks aboard.
-Take her into entity:bounty-hunter at Tier 2 and you have the textbook execution.
+Yrliet is this build wearing a face.
+She joins in Chapter 2 as an Aeldari Ranger locked into the Operative archetype, so the chassis is already half-built the moment she walks aboard.
+Take her into Bounty Hunter at Tier 2 and you have the textbook execution.

 Spec her with Perception leading, Ballistic Skill behind it, and Agility third, same as the protagonist version.
-Use entity:analyse-enemies on her turn every round to keep the multiplier climbing.
-Take entity:piercing-shot for the over-penetrating guaranteed crit and lean on entity:hunt-down-the-prey to mark your targets before you fire.
-Hand her a entity:sniper-rifle and keep her at the back of the formation where her range advantage is total.
+Use Analyse Enemies on her turn every round to keep the multiplier climbing.
+Take Piercing Shot for the over-penetrating guaranteed crit and lean on Hunt Down the Prey to mark your targets before you fire.
+Hand her a sniper rifle and keep her at the back of the formation where her range advantage is total.
 Built this way she is the strongest dedicated sniper in the roster, an Aeldari marksman who reaches across the battlefield and removes the one enemy you most need gone.
+If you are running her in your party for the long haul, our Yrliet romance guide covers the rest of her arc.

 A protagonist Operative runs the same plan with no loss.
-To put this build on your own character rather than a companion, take Operative at character creation, follow the same path into Bounty Hunter and Exemplar, and prioritize the same three stats.
+Take Operative at character creation, follow the same path into Bounty Hunter and Exemplar, and prioritize the same three stats.
 The engine does not care whose hands hold the rifle.
+With the free 1.6 respec in hand, you can convert an existing Yrliet or protagonist into this line tonight.

 Pasqal: the utility alternative

-For an Operative who does more than shoot, entity:pasqal is the answer.
-He is a Tech-Priest of the Adeptus Mechanicus and, like Yrliet, locked into the entity:operative archetype.
+For an Operative who does more than shoot, item:pasqal is the answer.
+He is a Tech-Priest of the Adeptus Mechanicus and, like Yrliet, locked into the Operative archetype.
 The difference is what he brings alongside the gun: a deep tech-skill toolkit that adds out-of-combat utility and in-combat tricks the pure sniper lacks.
+After 1.6, his Forge World origin also hooks into the new Sector Bionica augmentation system, which gives a tech-leaning party a second reason to keep him in the second Operative slot.

 Pasqal trades some of Yrliet's raw single-target ceiling for that flexibility.
 If your party already has a dedicated marksman and you want your second Operative slot to cover skills, hacking, and support, he is the pick.
 For maximum precision damage, Yrliet stays the sniper and Pasqal handles the rest.